Honne (band): 2021: Let's Just Say the World Ended a Week from Now, What Would You Do?

 Honne released their third studio album, Let's Just Say the World Ended a Week from Now, What Would You Do?, on 22 October 2021.
 Singles from the album include features from Khalid, Griff, Niki, Pink Sweats, and Sofía Valdés.
 Other non-featuring collaborators on the album include Sam Smith and Arlo Parks.

+2024: OUCH

+Honne's fourth studio album was released on 6 September 2024.
+The pre-release single Backseat Driver was released on 12 July.